Blonde Fitness Model Babes versus Brunette Fitness Model Babes

 Blondes

 Blonde hair is the result of low eumelanin levels.
 However, it comes in many hues, which are the result of numerous factors.
 It can range from pale to strawberry or golden brown.
-The hair of blond women will usually darken as they age and most commonly occurs in women who live in the Northern part of Europe, due to the region’s lower sunlight and vitamin D levels.
+The hair of blond women will usually darken as they mature and most commonly occurs in women who live in Northern Europe, due to the region’s lower sunlight and vitamin D levels.
 In Western society, blond hair is held in very high regard, and is considered by many to be the standard of beauty.
 It is for this reason that many women who are not natural blondes will dye their hair.
-However, blondes are also stereotyped as being dumb, irresponsible, and overly playful.
-The first true blond to capture a major bodybuilding competition was Corinna Everson in 1984.
+However, blondes are also stereotyped as dumb, irresponsible, and overly playful.
+The first true blond to capture a major bodybuilding competition title was Corinna Everson in 1984.

 Brunettes